 Autumn, otherwise known as the long awaited Pumpkin Spice Latte season, is a nostalgic time of year.
-Whether the temperatures have cooled down or not, there are few things that signal fall like the smell of coffee infused with cinnamon, nutmeg, ginger, clove, and a sweet hint of pumpkin.
+Whether the temperatures have cooled down or not (at least not in most of the U.S. right now), there are few things that signal fall like the smell of coffee infused with cinnamon, nutmeg, ginger, clove, and a sweet hint of pumpkin.
 The marketing geniuses at Starbucks understand how to build hype.
-Beginning in August, news media was all a buzz with the idea that the beloved Pumpkin Spice Latte was being refreshed.
+Beginning two weeks ago, the news media was all a buzz with the pending return of the beloved Pumpkin Spice Latte which three years ago received a refresh.

-When the Pumpkin Spice Latte joined the Starbucks beverage lineup twelve years ago, customers rated the unique beverage in the middle.
+When the Pumpkin Spice Latte joined the Starbucks beverage lineup fifteen years ago, customers rated the unique beverage in the middle.
 They neither loved it nor hated it, but surveys revealed that people loved the experience of the warm beverage.
-Starbucks worked on the recipe over the years, adjusting the spice and sweetness to strike the right balance while allowing the coffee to take center stage.
+They loved the idea of the warm beverage.
+Starbucks continued to work on the recipe since its initial release, adjusting the spice and sweetness trying to strike the right balance while allowing the coffee to take center stage.

-After receiving feedback from customers and partners about their ingredients, Starbucks took a look at the ingredients used in the Pumpkin Spice Latte and this year, made its fall debut using real pumpkin puree and eliminating the caramel coloring.
-Prior to launching the recipe in stores, Starbucks invited a focus group to taste test the updated product.
-Much to everyone’s surprise, the Pumpkin Spice Latte tastes almost exactly the same which, according to Starbucks, was exactly the point.
+After receiving feedback from customers and partners about their ingredients, Starbucks took a look at the ingredients used in the Pumpkin Spice Latte and started using real pumpkin puree and eliminated the caramel coloring.
+Prior to the launch of the the updated recipe in stores, Starbucks invited a focus group to taste test the refreshed drink.
+Much to everyone’s surprise, the Pumpkin Spice Latte tasted almost exactly the same which, according to Starbucks, was exactly the point.
 Peter Dukes, Director of Espresso and Brewed Coffee at Starbucks, said the goal was to make a “cleaner” version of the drink, not to reinvent it.

 Starbucks could have gathered up all the feedback and counted up the negative comments about the Pumpkin Spice Latte and made an executive decision to discontinue the drink, but they would not have been addressing the real issue.
 Consumers are gaining a better understanding of ingredients and want transparency and simplicity.
 Students and the public want the same from higher education.
-It is often easier to jump into a solution that does not really address the problem.
-This is when a solid outcomes assessment program allows institutions to operate more effectively and efficiently.
+It is often easier to jump into a solution that does not really address the problem and this is where a solid outcomes assessment program allows institutions to operate more effectively and efficiently.